Agrover112/Flask_Api/README.md

 # Flask_Api
-Simple store api using FlaskSQLAlchemy ,etc.
+Simple store api using FlaskSQLAlchemy with JWT authentication.